deltachat/deltachat-core-rust/deltachat-jsonrpc/README.md

 This will build the `deltachat-jsonrpc-server` binary and then run a test suite against the WebSocket server.

 The test suite includes some tests that need online connectivity and a way to create test email accounts.
-To run these tests, talk to DeltaChat developers to get a token for the `testrun.org` service, or use a local instannce of [`mailadm`](https://github.com/deltachat/docker-mailadm).
+To run these tests, talk to DeltaChat developers to get a token for the `testrun.org` service, or use a local instance of [`mailadm`](https://github.com/deltachat/docker-mailadm).

-Then, set the `DCC_NEW_TMP_EMAIL` environemnt variable to your mailadm token before running the tests.
+Then, set the `DCC_NEW_TMP_EMAIL` environment variable to your mailadm token before running the tests.

 ```
 DCC_NEW_TMP_EMAIL=https://testrun.org/new_email?t=yourtoken npm run test